ryla/pix/README.md

 # Pix.

-A simple game in DCPU 16 assembly.
+A game in DCPU-16 assembly inspired by Canabalt.

+Tested with the [0x10co.de](http://0x10co.de) DCPU-16 emulator.